Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

-Today, the entire area is a national park that celebrates human ingenuity as well as Mother Nature, with around 120km (75mi) of footpaths allowing you to explore it in the raw.
-But as well as a place to walk, this is also a place to relax.
-Watch the waves beat against the rocks from one of the medieval castles scattered along the coast – a hallmark of Liguria, the wider region.
+Today, the entire area is a national park that celebrates human ingenuity as well as Mother Nature, with around 120km of footpaths allowing you to explore it in the raw.
+Yet as much as a place to walk, this is a place to relax.
+Watch the waves beat against the rocks from one of the medieval castles scattered along the coast – a hallmark of Liguria, the wider, sea-hugging region.
 Drink a glass of wine cultivated on those very cliffs.
-Watch the sunset set the sea aflame.
-And rejoice that you chose more than a day trip.
+Watch the colors of the setting sun light the sea aflame.

-This guide to Cinque Terre shows you how to make the best of your trip to this bucket-list Italian destination.
+This first-time guide to Cinque Terre shows you how to make the best of your trip to this bucket-list Italian destination.

 Riomaggiore

-See: Castello di Riomaggiore, the clifftop castle overlooking the village
+See: Castello di Riomaggiore, the clifftop castle overlooking the village.

 Eat: In the mornings or for lunch on the run, grab a pastry or piece of focaccia at Panificio Rosi.
 The best views in town are from A Pié de Ma, a superb wine bar and restaurant on the cliffs that has an unbeatable selection of local wines by the glass.
 Run by Sicilian brothers, La Lampara is a superb seafood restaurant.